evolbioinfo/goalign/README.md

 * divide:      Divide an input alignment in several output files (one per alignment)
 * draw:   Draw alignments
   * biojs:     Display an input alignment in an html file using [BioJS](http://msa.biojs.net/)
-* identical: Tells wether two alignments are identical
+* identical: Tells whether two alignments are identical
 * mutate: Adds substitutions (~sequencing errors), or gaps, uniformly in an input alignment
   * gaps: Adds gaps uniformly in an input alignment
   * snvs: Adds substitutions uniformly in an input alignment